Clifford Thornton: Career

 Clifford was born in Philadelphia.
 The year of his birth has been reported as early as 1934 or as late as 1939.
-He briefly attended Morgan State University and Temple University.
 Jazz pianist Jimmy Golden was his uncle, while his cousin, drummer J. C. Moses, had a jazz career that was cut short by failing health.
 Clifford began piano lessons when he was seven-years-old.

+He briefly attended Morgan State University and Temple University.
 Several biographers report that Clifford studied with trumpeter Donald Byrd during 1957, after Byrd had left Art Blakey's Jazz Messengers, and also that he worked with 17-year-old tuba player Ray Draper and Webster Young.
 Following a late 1950s stint in the U.S. Army bands Thornton moved to New York City.

 Clifford's political and musical motivations are epitomized by his statement: "For a lot of brothers like myself, we got no choice.
 What else can we do in this world that's not a slave job?
 Really, what are our options?
 We have to be creative musicians if we want to be somebody in this world."

 In the early 1960s, Clifford lived in the Williamsburg area of Brooklyn in an apartment building with other young musicians, including Rashied Ali, Marion Brown, and Don Cherry.
 He performed with numerous avant-garde jazz bands, appearing as a sideman on records by notable artists Sun Ra, Archie Shepp, Pharoah Sanders, and Sam Rivers; many of whom were affected by the compositional ideas of Cecil Taylor.
 In the January 1976 Black World/Negro Digest, Ron Welburne states that during this period Clifford had been active in the Black Arts Movement, associated with Amiri Baraka and Jayne Cortez.
 This musical and artistic network provided him with a variety of perspectives on ideas such as black self-determination, performance forms, outside playing, and textural rhythm; it also gave him access to performers who would provide the abilities some of his later compositions required.
 He was included in the dialogue around the developing thought of political artists, including Shepp, Askia M. Touré, and Nathan Hare, as well as the journals Freedomways and Umbra.